microsoft/AirSim/docs/settings.md

 This setting specifies the latitude, longitude and altitude of the Player Start component placed in the Unreal environment.
 The vehicle's home point is computed using this transformation.
 Note that all coordinates exposed via APIs are using NED system in SI units which means each vehicle starts at (0, 0, 0) in NED system.
 Time of Day settings are computed for geographical coordinates specified in `OriginGeopoint`.

 ## SubWindows
-This setting determines what is shown in each of 3 subwindows which are visible when you press 0,1,2 keys.
-The `WindowID` can be 0 to 2, `CameraName` is any [available camera](image_apis.md#available_cameras) on the vehicle. `ImageType` integer value determines what kind of image gets shown according to [ImageType enum](image_apis.md#available-imagetype). `VehicleName` string allows you to specify the vehicle to use the camera from, used when multiple vehicles are specified in the settings.
+This setting determines what is shown in each of 3 subwindows which are visible when you press 1,2,3 keys.

+* `WindowID`: Can be 0 to 2
+* `CameraName` is any [available camera](image_apis.md#available_cameras) on the vehicle.
+* `ImageType` integer value determines what kind of image gets shown according to [ImageType enum](image_apis.md#available-imagetype).
+* `VehicleName` string allows you to specify the vehicle to use the camera from, used when multiple vehicles are specified in the settings.
 First vehicle's camera will be used if there are any mistakes such as incorrect vehicle name, or only a single vehicle.
+* `External`: Set it to `true` if the camera is an external camera.
+If true, then the `VehicleName` parameter is ignored

 For example, for a single car vehicle, below shows driver view, front bumper view and rear view as scene, depth and surface normals respectively.
 ```json